 For a large one-time purchase, I would pay $8 and get Vanguard Total International Stock ETF (VXUS).
 For smaller regular purchases, I would buy the open-end fund FSGDX.

 The broad market funds above already include emerging markets.
 If I want to overweight emerging markets, Fidelity offers iShares Core MSCI Emerging Markets ETF (IEMG) commission-free.
 This new emerging markets ETF includes small caps.
 It’s more diversified than the Vanguard Emerging Markets ETF (VWO) and Fidelity’s open-end fund Spartan Emerging Markets Index Fund (FPMAX).
-IEMG already got a good start, growing to over $700 million in assets in short 5 months.
-It’s a good one.
+IEMG is a good choice here.

 International Small Cap